Monday, March 11, 2019

 • So we will not receive of her plagues (18:4)

-God will pronounce judgement against this harlot for us--on our behalf.
+God will pronounce judgement against this harlot on our behalf.
 The blood of the prophets, saints, and all those slain is found in her (18:24).
-There are people of God who have become intoxicated on her wine--corrupted by the influence of wealth and power.
-God is not happy with that.
-We are told to come out of her and rejoice when she is judged (18:20).
+Unfortunately, believers can become intoxicated on her wine--corrupted by the influence of wealth and power.
+We are told to come out of her (Isaiah 52:11, 2 Corinthians 6:17) and rejoice when she is judged (18:20).
 And judgement comes from a very unusual place--the very beast she sits on.
-Ten kings of the earth, who have no kingdom for themselves, unite with the beast which rises from the abyss.
-These kings give their authority to the beast and unite in purpose to destroy the harlot (17:16-17).
+Ten kings of the earth, who have no kingdom for themselves, unite with the antichrist beast, giving their authority to to him to unite in purpose to destroy the harlot (17:16-17).

-The unbelievers--those whose names are not written in the Lamb's book of life--will be amazed by the beast.
+Those whose names are not written in the Lamb's book of life will be amazed by the beast.
 They will love him.
 They will think he's great and will "worship" him.
 They will be impressed by his "fatal wound that was healed."
 (Rev. 17:8, 13:3-4).
-As people are amazed by the beast, they are not only following him, but worshiping the dragon (Satan) whether they realize it or not.
+As people are amazed by the beast, they are not only following him, but worshiping the dragon (Satan), whether they realize it or not.

-God has put it in the heart of the ten kings and the beast to unite and have a common purpose in order for God's purpose to be established, until His Word is fulfilled.
+God puts it in the heart of the ten kings and the beast to unite with a common purpose in order for God's purpose to be established, until His Word is fulfilled.
 They will make war with and conquer Babylon.
 She will fall.
 Many will mourn her fall.
 The kings of the earth, the merchants who gained wealth through her, and those intoxicated on her wine (18:9-11).
-But the saints are told to rejoice at her fall.
 However, the beast, and his global economic and religious rule, replaces the harlot.
-He conquers her and wants complete rule and authority.
+He is no better.

 The beast blasphemes God, His Name, His tabernacle, and all that is in heaven.
 He has global authority and controls the economic system.
-He makes war with the saints and overcomes them.
-They will refuse his economic system and not receive "the mark" which is required to buy and sell (13:5-8, 16-17).
+He makes war with the saints and overcomes them--those who refuse his economic system and not receive "the mark," which is required to buy and sell (13:5-8, 16-17).
+These ones are overcomers in the eyes of God (Revelation 15).
 The beast is worshiped by all who are not written in the Lamb's book of life.
 They will be dependent on him for survival.
 Their God-given occupational gifts and talents will be owned by the one who controls the economic system.

-This beast/ten-king alliance is allowed by God to continue for a short time--42 months (13:5).
 The beast will set up his own economic system which kills the saints who don't get in on it (13:15).
 (The two witnesses of Revelation 11 prophesy for about 42 months while the holy city is being trampled until they are killed by the beast).
 Alongside the beast will rise a false prophet--a religious figure who rises from the earth (13:11-18).
-(The beast rises from the sea).
 This false prophet makes people worship the beast.
 He performs miraculous signs, calling fire down from heaven, to deceive and persuade the people to follow the beast.
 The false prophet tells people to make an image to the beast, and he "gives breath" to this image so it speaks, and kills those who don't worship the beast or take his mark.
 Those without the mark will not be able to buy or sell.

 So what does this look like practically for us as believers in Jesus?